Yul Kwon: Career

 Kwon's professional career spanned a variety of roles across technology, law, business, and government.
 He worked at two law firms - Venture Law Group and Harris, Wiltshire & Grannis.
 He served a judicial clerkship with Judge Barrington D. Parker, Jr. on the Second Circuit Court of Appeals.
-He also worked as a legislative aide to U.S. Senator Joseph Lieberman in Washington, DC.
+He also worked as a legislative aide to U.S. Senator Joseph Lieberman in Washington, D.C.

 In 2009, Kwon was appointed Deputy Chief of the Consumer and Governmental Affairs Bureau for the Federal Communications Commission (FCC).
 In 2011, Kwon left the FCC and became the host of a new television series on PBS, America Revealed.
 He became the host of a weekly news show, LinkAsia, which airs on LinkTV.

 Kwon's private sector business experience includes working in Google's business strategy group and as a management consultant with McKinsey & Company and The Trium Group.
 In February 2013, Kwon joined Facebook's Privacy product team, and in 2015, he moved into the position of Product Management Director.
 In June 2018, he left Facebook and is currently working at Google as a Vice President of Product Management.